codecleveland/manifesto/README.md

 problem is finding a space there that isn’t some boring conference room in the basement of a soulless building

 #### Newsletter
+Goal: Keep the community up-to-date with the latest events, news, and happenings in the NEO area.

 #### Podcast
 Goal: Learn more about what the Cleveland community is talking about by getting folks together for a discussion on the latest happenings and opinions in NEO.